RocketBlocks is built by experts with PM experience at Google, Facebook and Amazon and designed to help you land your PM dream job.

 Understanding the context is key.

 Many aspiring PM candidates walk into their interviews with only a superficial understanding of what to expect.

-For example, if you're interviewing at Facebook and you ask the recruiter what to expect, they'll be very forthcoming and say something like "You should expect two interviews, one focused on product design and one focused on product execution.
-Both will be case-like questions and you'll be expected to problem solve on the fly and come up with a good solution."
+For example, if you're interviewing at Facebook and you ask the recruiter what to expect, then they'll be very forthcoming and say something like "You should expect two interviews: one focused on product design and one focused on product execution.
+Both will be case-like questions, and you'll be expected to problem solve on the fly and come up with a good solution."

 That's not wrong - but it's far from the full picture.
 Here's what you're really walking into: